Emily Vanhoutte

-Emily Patricia Vanhoutte (born 27 December 1994) was crowned Miss Exclusive 2014 and she represented Belgium at Miss Earth 2014.
+Emily Patricia Vanhoutte (born 27 December 1994) is a Belgian model and beauty pageant titleholder who was crowned Miss Exclusive 2014 and represented Belgium at Miss Earth 2014.
 She is the first Belgian delegate to Miss Earth by Miss Exclusive.

 Biography

 Early life

-Emily has been into dancing from she was a kid.
+Emily has been into dancing since she was a kid.
 She danced in different types such as hip-hop, jazz and disco.
 In addition to that, Emily said, "You have to work hard to reach your goals.
 If you don’t fight for your dreams you will never have it.
 I learned that really young because my parents had a big passion and they have achieved this.
 Every day you have to fight and work hard to follow your passion and what you love to do.
 I learned to have respect for others.
-Respect you have to earn.
+The respect you have to earn.
 If you don’t have respect for people you will never have it back.
 You have to accept who you are and what you have.
 If you want it different you have to take action to change it.
 Equality is very important and my parents learned me that from day 1.
 If you have another color of hair, skin or you are straight, gay or bisexual.
 Everybody is human and have to have respect and the life they want.
 Don’t judge people from the outside because the inside can be wonderful", as published in Miss Earth's official website.